Social movement unionism

+Usually, the structure of this type of union tends to implement democratic processess in order to promote more militancy from union members.

+Examples of social movement unionism

 A prime example of social movement unionism is the link between the trade union federation Cosatu and the wider anti-apartheid struggle through the United Democratic Front in South Africa in the 1980s.
 More recently, Cosatu has successfully campaigned with the Treatment Action Campaign for access to medication for HIV/AIDS.
 Social movement unionism is also a feature of the industrial relations of Brazil and the Philippines.